datalab-unisalento/CkanFAIR-tool/README.md

 The tool does not require arguments for execution but offers configurable options within the source code.

+## Configuring the Environment Variables
+To configure the environment variables necessary for the tool to function properly, create a file named .env in the root directory of the project.
+In this file, specify the following parameters:

+`TOOL_VERSION=alpha_v0.1
+DATABASE_ENDPOINT=your_database_endpoint
+DATABASE_USER=your_database_user
+DATABASE_PASSWORD=your_database_password
+DATABASE_PORT=your_database_port
+DATABASE_NAME=your_database_name
+CLOUD_FOLDER_ID=your_cloud_folder_id
+CLOUD_SERVICE_ACCOUNT=your_cloud_service_account`

+Ensure each parameter is assigned an appropriate value according to your setup.
+The TOOL_VERSION variable specifies the version of the tool, while the DATABASE_* variables configure the connection to the database, including the endpoint, username, password, port, and database name.
+Additionally, the CLOUD_FOLDER_ID variable identifies the folder ID of the cloud storage service utilized by the tool.

+Lastly, for the CLOUD_SERVICE_ACCOUNT variable, you need to provide the service account credentials or token for authentication with the cloud service.
+This value may vary depending on the cloud provider and authentication method used.

+Refer to your cloud service documentation for instructions on obtaining the service account credentials and ensure the .env file is correctly populated before running the tool.

+Please replace "your_database_endpoint", "your_database_user", "your_database_password", "your_database_port", "your_database_name", "your_cloud_folder_id", and "your_cloud_service_account" with the actual values for your setup.

 ## Examples

 The tool provides the ability to assess an entire CKAN instance or a single dataset.
 Follow the instructions provided within the tool for specific usage.